 5. Medicinal Properties of Jade Plant

-- For skin warts, Jade plant’s juice is applied on it overnight for three days.
+- For skin warts, Jade plant’s juice is applied to it overnight for three days.

-- Traditional Chinese medicine has a mention of the Jade plant as a diabetes remedy.
+- Traditional Chinese medicine has mentioned the Jade plant as a diabetes remedy.

 - Drinking tea made from Jade leaves helps to mellow out diabetes symptoms.
 Read the detailed version here.